 The Lower Eastside Girls Club Community Action Fund

-Your donation to the Community Action Fund has helped us:
+Your donation to the Community Action Fund has helped us provide:

-Sourced produce from local organic farms, and distributing food and takeout meals for families of 4+ (serving over 15,000 neighborhood residents since March)
+Produce from local organic farms, and distributing food and takeout meals for families of 4+ (serving over 15,000 neighborhood residents since March)

 While we work to support our community's relief effort, we are also working to provide as much care and support directly to our members.
 So here’s the plan:

-From March to the end of June, our staff continued to teach classes virtually and personally connect with girls regularly.
+Throughout the Spring, amidst the COVID peek within NYC, our staff continued to teach classes virtually and personally connect with girls regularly.
 This provided a safe social space for our members and to create family supports that promote mental health in these extraordinary times.

 As we enter the Fall and Winter seasons ahead of us, The Lower Eastside Girls Club will be working hard to keep our community healthy and safe.
-We will be offering a wide array of virtual health and wellness workshops, fitness dance and meditation classes for the entire community.
+We will be offering a wide array of virtual health and wellness workshops, fitness dance, dance, and meditation classes for the entire community.
 Make sure to subscribe to our newsletter for updates.